 This section explains the steps you need to take in order to start contributing to scientific progress!
 For information on any of the projects, simply go to Projects.
 If you're not sure what the software does that you're downloading, see How It Works.
 If you have any other questions, look at the FAQ, or contact us!

 All you need to do is install the appropriate software then attach BOINC to your desired project.
+Step-by-step videos are provided for each platform.
+Click on the operating system choices below for more information.

 Step 1 -- Install BOINC